philrz/super/book/src/tutorials/jq.md

 {"user":"nwt","groups":[["aswan"],["aswan","mattnibs"],["henridf","mattnibs"],["mccanne","mattnibs"]]}
 ```

-### Key Takeaways
+## Key Takeaways

-So to summarize, we gave you a tour here of how `super` the super data model
+So to summarize, we gave you a tour here of how `super`
+and the super-structured data model
 provide a powerful way do search, transformation, and analytics in a structured-like
 way on data that begins its life as semi-structured JSON and is transformed
 into the powerful super-structured format without having to create relational